IngSW-unipv/Progetto-G21/README.md

 Import projects into the IDE.

 ### 4. Code execution
-The interfaces where developed with JavaFX, it's necessary to install it's SDK and to properly configure the IDE. <br />
+The interfaces were developed with JavaFX, it's necessary to install its SDK and to properly configure the IDE. <br />
 More info in the following link: https://openjfx.io/openjfx-docs/ <br />
 It's also necessary to import ControlsFX library.
 More info in the following link: https://github.com/controlsfx/controlsfx <br />